 So at a full and comprehensive university program – as opposed to a singular seminar or workshop program – instructors and faculty who are accomplished professionals would embrace a philosophy of training and mentoring within the context of a liberal arts education.

-The podcast below, the Actor Aesthetic, is an actor lifestyle blog and podcast by actress Maggie Bera with a purpose to educate and encourage aspiring artists.
+The podcast below, the Actor Aesthetic, is an actor lifestyle blog and podcast by actress Maggie Bera with the purpose of educating and encouraging aspiring artists.

 Casting people always search for training on an actor's resume.
 Many universities offer both undergraduate and graduate degrees in the performing arts.
 Actors in graduate programs are likely to work at professional theatres for credit while studying for their degrees.